 Recently, an friend bought a Yorkie from a breeder in the next state over.
 She is having a “puppy shower” and I don’t want to attend.
 I’d like to be honest about why, but a mutual friend thinks I should just say I have other plans.
-What do you think?

 Joyless about Unpedigreed Dogs Getting Ignored Everywhere

 It’s likely that being honest could cause a rift in your relationship, so you need to ask yourself if it’s worth it.
-Instead, and at the risk of sounding like Mr. Caldwell (my high school guidance counselor), could you use this opportunity to educate your peers?
+Instead, and at the risk of sounding like Mr. Caldwell my high school guidance counselor, could you use this opportunity to educate your peers?

 One extra note of advice: If you do end up attending, it might be a good idea to put some thought into your remarks before you make them.
 Many of us (Dear Labby included) have to work on our holier-than-thou attitude when it comes to animal issues.